Faye loves posters, and she loves to share her ideas and tips about the best ways to decorate with them.

 Learn the Basics of Framing and Hanging a Poster

-A great way to decorate any room is with posters.
-They are very inexpensive and available in many different sizes and genres.
+Posters are a great way to decorate any room.
+They are inexpensive and available in many different sizes and genres.
 You can purchase the frames at your local discount or craft stores, or order them online.